 6. Hurricane Ridge

 Located 17 miles from Port Angeles inside Olympic National Park, Hurricane Ridge is a small skiing and snowboarding area that also has a dedicated tubing run.
-Stop by the Hurricane Ridge Visitor Center for restrooms, exhibits, movie and warming area.
+Stop by the Hurricane Ridge Visitor Center for restrooms, exhibits and a warming area.
 There is also a snack bar.
 Check weather and road conditions online and the ski area's Facebook page for updates.

 Fee: At the ski area: $14 for a one-hour session, including tube (you cannot use your own).
-The dedicated tubing hill is a walk-up; no tow rope.
-Free sledding and tubing for kids ages 8 and under with their own sleds at the hill by the visitor center.
+The dedicated tubing hill is a walk-up; no rope tow.
+Free sledding and tubing for kids ages 8 and younger with their own sleds at the hill by the visitor center.

 Status: As of Dec.
-22, 2019, Hurricane Ridge is open for tubing quite.
-Conditions are variable and there's a long winding road to reach the ridge, so before heading out, always; check the website or Hurricane Ridge Twitter feed for daily status updates.
+30, 2020, the Hurricane Ridge tubing area is open when indicated on Facebook or Twitter.
+Conditions are variable, so status can change day by day — and remember, you reach this place by a long, winding mountain road that begins a 2.5-hour drive from Seattle.
+Call 360-565-3131 for daily road status and ski and tubing conditions, or check the website or the Hurricane Ridge Twitter feed.
 Also note the parking lot at Hurricane Ridge fills quickly and then the road closes.
-It's advised you arrive at the gate to the national park between 7 and 9 a.m. to ensure getting a spot.
+It's advised you arrive at the gate to the national park between 7 and 9 a.m. to ensure you get a spot.

 Warm up: The Hurricane Ridge Visitor Center is usually open and has restrooms, exhibits, a park film and a warming area.
 From mid-December to the end of March, the Hurricane Ridge Snack Bar and Rental Shop is open from 10 a.m. to 4 p.m. on weekends and holiday Mondays.
 Check here for exact dates.